-- The student must pass the dosage calculation exam in order to continue in the course it was given in. - Students will be allowed three attempts to obtain a passing score. - The dosage calculation exam must be successfully passed prior to attending clinicals or simulations. - Attempts two and three will be scheduled by faculty if needed - It is the students' primary responsibility to maintain drug calculation skills throughout the program.
+- The student must pass the dosage calculation exam in order to continue in the course it was given in. - Students will be allowed three attempts to obtain a passing score. - The dosage calculation exam must be successfully passed prior to attending clinicals or simulations that involve medication administration in Level 3 and Level 4. - Attempts two and three will be scheduled by faculty if needed - It is the students' primary responsibility to maintain drug calculation skills throughout the program.

-F. Student Success Plan
+F. Student Success Plan and Academic Coaching